RyanNgCT/CS2105/Week 12/Lecture 10 - Network Security I.md

 	- the problem of symmetric key distribution will be solved

 - used in HTTPS (HTTP w SSL), SSH
-	- fingerprint of the public key $\implies$ the recipient provides the sender (SSH client) with the public key in the first instance
+	- fingerprint of the public key $\implies$ the recipient provides the sender (SSH client) with the hash of the public key in the first instance
+		- don't have the ability to verify the certificate in the first instance (the certificate is not from a trusted CA)
 	- public key is used each time to start a session

 - the exponent for the RSA math changes from $d$ to $e$ with respect to decryption and encryption operations respectively